lyelicheng/mb-assignment/README.md

 The application also provides a RESTful API to retrieve and update records in the database.
 The API endpoints and their functionalities are as follows:

+1. `GET /jobs/import-job` (authentication required): Triggers the batch job to process the input file `dataSource.txt`
-1. `GET /transactions`: Retrieves transactions based on the provided query parameters.
+2. `GET /transactions`: Retrieves transactions based on the provided query parameters.
    - Query Parameters:
      - pageNumber: The page number of the results (optional, default: 0).
      - pageSize: The number of transactions per page (optional, default: 10).
      - customerId: Filter transactions by customer ID (optional).
      - accountNumber: Filter transactions by account number (optional).
      - description: Filter transactions by description (optional).
-2. `PUT /transactions/{id}`: Updates an existing transaction in the database.
+3. `PUT /transactions/{id}` (authentication required): Updates an existing transaction in the database.

 You can use tools like cURL or Postman to interact with the API endpoints and perform CRUD operations on the user records.